Choosing the right diaper

 Leaks, red marks, gaps or a diaper that fits more like a "bikini" pant are all signs of an improper fit.
 Watch for these tell-tale signs and pay close attention to the weight chart on the package to help you choose the size that's best for your child's age and stage.
 If your baby is nearing the top of the weight range, it may be time to consider moving up a size for optimal diaper performance.

 Then take some time to consider the shape of the diaper.
 It just makes sense that a diaper should be shaped more like your baby, not like a box.
-For instance, Huggies® Little Snugglers and Huggies® Little Movers® diapers have an hourglass shape that is contoured between the legs.
+For instance, Huggies® Little Snugglers and Huggies® Little Movers® diapers have an hourglass shape that is curved between the legs.
 It makes the diaper fit better and feel more natural and gives your baby that carefree comfort to move freely.
 Some moms say that a more natural-feeling diaper gives a baby the feeling of wearing her favorite thing-nothing at all!

 "Our Abby is bursting with curiosity!
 If her diaper is bulky and boxy, I feel like I'm inhibiting her sense of wonder and discovery," explains Carrie.
 "We want a diaper that's shaped to fit her - not one of her blocks!"